malramsay64/phd-thesis/01_Methods/Molecular_Dynamics.md

-which was chosen for it's performance on GPUs, in particular the algorithm for generating random values takes a seed comprising three numbers, one of which is the identity of the body for which the number is being generated.
+which was chosen for it's performance on GPUs, in particular the algorithm for generating random values takes a seed comprising three numbers, one that is the identity of the body for which the number is being generated.
 This allows for the PRNG to generate random numbers without communication